PixievoltNo1/svelte-webext-storage-adapter/README.md

 [![License](https://img.shields.io/github/license/PixievoltNo1/svelte-webext-storage-adapter.svg)](https://github.com/PixievoltNo1/svelte-webext-storage-adapter/blob/master/LICENSE.txt)
 [![GitHub Repo stars](https://img.shields.io/github/stars/PixievoltNo1/svelte-webext-storage-adapter?style=social)](https://github.com/PixievoltNo1/svelte-webext-storage-adapter)

-If you're using [Svelte](https://svelte.dev/) v3 to make a [WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for Firefox or Chrome, you can use this to create [writable stores](https://svelte.dev/tutorial/writable-stores) that are backed by your extension's storage.
+If you're using [Svelte](https://svelte.dev/) v3 or v4 to make a [WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for Firefox or Chrome, you can use this to create [writable stores](https://svelte.dev/tutorial/writable-stores) that are backed by your extension's storage.
 Handy features are provided to you right out of the box:

 * **Flexible:** This package can work with a part of or the entirety of any area of `chrome.storage`, including areas from 3rd-party packages.
 * **Automatic batching:** Save on storage writes when all your store changes are batched up to be sent out at the next Svelte tick.